 Packaging companies may not have your best interests at heart and may make unrealistic promises about your monthly payments.
 Also, dealing with third party companies such as these may also lead to a delay in processing your IVA and having to repeat information that is not passed from one company to the other.

 Where can I Get more Information about an IVA?

 An Individual Voluntary Arrangement is a big step and you should research several IVA companies once you have decided an IVA is right for you.

-At Become Debt Free, we specialise in providing and administering individual voluntary arrangements to individuals or based in England, Wales and Northern Ireland.
+At Become Debt Free, we specialise in providing and administering individual voluntary arrangements to individuals based in England, Wales and Northern Ireland.
 We have our own in-house insolvency practitioner, Andrew Bowers, who is regulated and licensed by the Insolvency Practitioners Association, the only Recognised Professional Body solely involved in insolvency.

 We get great feedback on our Google reviews and Trustpilot reviews.
 We have a small team of staff and have over 120 years of insolvency experience between us.

 All of our advisers can offer you specialist advice, and can give you all the information you need to make an informed decision on an IVA and answer any questions you may have about the process.
 We offer a free intial no obligation consultation with no up front fees.

 Become Debt Free are probably one of the best IVA companies offering a personal service so you’re not just a name and a number.
 You need look no further for debt solutions as you’ve probably just found the best IVA company around right here 🙂